FrietzeLabUVM/cutruntools/USAGE.md

-# CutRunTools usage
+# CUT&RUNTools usage

 We provide a small CUT&RUN experiment [qzhudfci/datasets/src](https://bitbucket.org/qzhudfci/datasets/src) that new users can use to test drive our tool.
 This is GATA1 chr11 only.
 First put the R1_001 and R2_001 fastq files in a folder and note its path (in my case `/n/scratch2/qz64/Nan_18_aug23/Nan_run_19`).
 Then write a JSON configuration file (named `config.json`) as shown below.

 ## Defining a configuration file

-CutRunTools requires a JSON configuration file (named as `config.json`) which specifies all that is needed to run an analysis.
+CUT&RUNTools requires a JSON configuration file (named as `config.json`) which specifies all that is needed to run an analysis.
 A sample configuration file is below.

 ```json